 Solid-state outputs cannot be used to directly control A.C. devices.
 These must be controlled through a relay as shown below.
 If you have many of these devices to control, see our Relay Board or A.C.
 Relay Packs in BooBox Output Accessories.

 Controlling a Fog Machine

 Standard fog machines can be controlled by hacking the remote and wiring the button to a relay.
-More expensive fog machines can be connected to the BooBox with DMX.

 Controlling Large Solenoids and Relays